HERA-Team/rids/README.md

 File format to store data

-A rids file is one that can be read and written by the rids_rw module
+A rids file is one that can be read and written by the rids_rw module if feature_module is None

 The feature_module needs to, at a minimum, define:
     direct_attributes:  list of strings